overnice/homepage-next/static/en/case/solidified-bugs-or-no-bugs.md

 ---
 ![Solidified creative hero image](/cases/creative_solidified/hero.png)

 IT-security is becoming increasingly crucial for our world to function.
-Blockchain technology provides many solutions but like with every new technology, it comes with a set of new challenges.
+Blockchain technology provides many solutions but, like with every new technology, it comes with a set of new challenges.

 Being immutable is one of the significant advantages of a blockchain.
 Being immutable also means that coding errors, vulnerabilities and bugs cannot be fixed after they were released.